 AHA and Aramark are working together on menu commitments to reduce calories, saturated fat and sodium levels by 20%, and increase consumption of fruits, vegetables and whole grains by 20%.
 Now, that’s something we can be 100% happy about.

->What will members of the sodium campaign do next?
-Find out by joining us, and taking action so that we can all lead healthier lives!
+What will members of the sodium campaign do next?
+Find out by visiting our action center and joining our growing community.